 Total Compensation Review and Competitive Benchmarking.
 At least annually, the Committee reviews each executive officer's base salary, annual cash incentives and long-term equity-based incentives.
-In addition to these primary compensation elements, the Committee periodically reviews perquisites and other compensation as well as payments that would be required under employment agreements and our equity-based plans.
+In addition to these primary compensation elements, the Committee periodically reviews perquisites and other compensation as well as payments that would be required under any employment agreement and our equity-based compensation plans.